symbolicsoft/verifpal/README.md

 When a contradiction is found for a query, the result is related in a readable format that ties the attack to a real-world scenario.
 This is done by using terminology to indicate how the attack could have been possible, such as through a man-in-the-middle on ephemeral keys.

 #### Friendly and Integrated Software
-Verifpal comes with a Visual Studio Code extension that offers syntax highlighting and, soon, live query verification within Visual Studio Code, allowing developers to obtain insights on their model as they are writing it.
+Verifpal comes with a Visual Studio Code extension that offers syntax highlighting, automatic formatting, live analysis, diagram visualizations and much more, allowing developers to obtain insights on their model as they are writing it.

 ## Verifpal is Experimental Software
 Verifpal is still highly experimental software.
 Using it in a classroom or learning environment is welcome, but it should not yet be relied upon for academic formal verification work.
 For that, check out ProVerif: https://proverif.inria.fr.